aws-samples/amazon-opensearchserverless-searchapp/README.md

 - Clone this repository to your local computer.
 - In the terminal, from the amplify/backend folder execute `npm install` to install all dependencies.
-- Repeat the dependency installation in these folders  - amplify/backend/custom/opensearchserverless, amplify/backend/custom/waf01222014
+- Repeat the dependency installation using `npm install` in these folders  - amplify/backend/custom/opensearchserverless, amplify/backend/custom/waf01222014 and amplify/backend/function/moviesearch56199296
-  and amplify/backend/function/moviesearch56199296
-- Run `amplify init` command to initialize the [amplify](https://docs.amplify.aws/javascript/tools/cli/start/key-workflows/#amplify-init) project based on the contents of the directory.
+- From the project's root folder, Run `amplify init` command to initialize the [amplify](https://docs.amplify.aws/javascript/tools/cli/start/key-workflows/#amplify-init) project based on the contents of the directory.
-- Replace the [placeholder](amplify/backend/custom/waf01222014/cdk-stack.ts)(line 41) with the ip-address of your machine, this whitelists the source ip-address to allow traffic into API-Gateway.
+- Replace the "xx.xx.xx.xx/32" from [waf ip set](amplify/backend/custom/waf01222014/cdk-stack.ts)(line 41) with the ip-address of your machine, this whitelists the source ip-address to allow traffic into API-Gateway.
 - Run `amplify push` to build and deploy the backend resources, resource list would be as below.
     ![Alt text](project_assets/aws_cli_push.png)